 I’m a big advocate of using the histogram to determine exposure.
-The in-camera histogram will show you how much the Highlight and Shadow Tones will affect the image as described above.
-Newer cameras with the Tone Curve setting actually show you how your scene is affected as you’re adjusting it.
+The in-camera histogram will show you how much the Highlight and Shadow Tones will affect the image, as described above.
+Newer cameras with the Tone Curve setting show how your scene is affected as you adjust it.

 It’s an amplification of your highlights and shadows

 When more of the histogram is on the left or the right, the more amplified the adjustments become.